meursyphus/react-notion-custom/CONTRIBUTING.md

 3. Component Naming and Structure:
    - Write component names in PascalCase.
-   - Write component file names and folder names in lowercase.
-Use dashes (-) for spaces.
+   - Use kebab-case for component file names and folder names.
+This means that all words are lowercase and separated by a hyphen (-). e.g) `text-block.tsx`

 ## 4. Project Roadmap